 The day I arrived on campus, my dad and I went straight to meet with the head coach.
 My first impression was not great.
 He was late and very distracted.
-He would talk to my dad never looking up from his computer.
+He would talk to my dad, never looking up from his computer.
 I didn’t get the idea that he cared about our time or me as an athlete.
 After my dad had left, I went to meet my host and the other recruits.
-We all went back to the dorms to drop off our bags and then our hosts dropped us all off at a tour and disappeared!
-We were completely alone to tour the campus and to make matters worse; it was aggressively snowing.
+We all went back to the dorms to drop off our bags, and then our hosts dropped us all off to tour the facilities, and then she disappeared!
+We were completely alone to tour the campus, and to make matters worse, it was aggressively snowing.
 They left us for around three hours, and by the time they came back, we were all exhausted.

 Even though this trip was not what I expected, it taught me about what was important.
 I knew that I did not want to be on a team where the coach didn’t appreciate me, nonetheless look up from his computer to have a conversation.
 I did not want to be on a team where my teammates drank during their competition season, and I did not want to be at a place that made me feel so uncomfortable with making decisions against the norm.
 This trip may have been my worst visit, but it helped me to realize what I value in a team and a coach.